pudly/schmopera-hugo/content/articles/sweat.md

 It's almost the opposite of the artist's life, where artistic and professional fulfillment are worth risky actions like freelance work and international travel.
 Job insecurity is a given, the ever-changing gig the norm.
 And Nottage touches on that gulf that lies between the idea of a playwright and the idea of a factory worker; it's about stereotypes, but it's also about individual, real people.

 _Sweat_ is riveting; every scene draws a reaction.
 I can tell it's a good play - and a good production by David Storch - because by the end, I felt entirely differently about the characters than I had at the start.
-The idiot who opted for a face tattoo - reading "SKIN-swastika symbol-HEAD" - became a person
+The idiot who opted for a face tattoo - reading "SKIN-swastika symbol-HEAD" - became a real person who acted badly out of misdirected rage and a limited world view.
+The laughable drunk becomes a woman who, only in hindsight, regrets that she never took charge of her life decisions, and the realization comes on like a black hole.

+The play is certainly about a sliver of America, an exemplary story about what happened to working-class people during the time of George W. Bush and blaming poverty on minorities.
+But _Sweat_ is unifying in the weirdest possible way.